SHOULD I CONSIDER A PHASED RETIREMENT?

 Phased retirement status might offer greater financial security

 These earnings can also allow you to engage in some of the more pleasurable perks of retirement, which you may be unwilling to do if you’re just relying on account withdrawals.
 Many retirees maintain frugality in their early retirement, not because they need to but because throughout their lives, they’ve been conditioned only to save and not to spend.
-Maintaining employment, in whatever form it is, may grant you a greater sense of comfort in spending the money you’ve worked so hard to save.
+Maintaining employment, in whatever form, may grant you a greater sense of comfort in spending the money you’ve worked so hard to save.

 If you’re looking to retire early, a phased retirement plan can help extend your health and social security benefits

-If you plan to retire before 65, the age at which you are eligible for Medicare, a phased retirement may allow you to continue to receive health insurance from your employer benefits to avoid a gap in coverage.
+If you plan to retire before 65, the age at which you are eligible for Medicare, a phased retirement may allow you to continue to receive health insurance from your employee benefits to avoid a gap in coverage.

 Some employers have begun to offer a phased retirement program